Bellingham Climate Action

 Will this process result in any changes to our transportation infrastructure that is binding?
 I keep reading about reducing the use of single occupancy vehicles while encouraging walking, biking, and transit, but I haven't read about any specific plans beyond what's already in place.
 Isn't transportation one of the biggest contributors of climate change?
 It will take decades for everyone to have an electric car, and those still have negative impacts on climate through infrastructure requirements.
 We need to move rapidly towards an environment where walking, riding a bike, or taking a bus is far more convenient than driving.
 It should be the easy choice.
 So, again, will there be anything that is binding coming out of this process?

-Nick Sotak asked over 2 years ago
+Nick Sotak asked about 3 years ago

 Nick,